Fatima Mujib Bilqees

-Fatima Mujib Bilqees (دانشمند فاطمہ مجیب بلقیس) was a Pakistani scientist, specialised in parasitology, particularly helminthology.
+Fatima Mujib Bilqees (دانشمند فاطمہ مجیب بلقیس) was a Pakistani scientist, who specialised in parasitology, particularly helminthology.

 Early life

 Bilqees was born on February 10, 1936.
 She did her PhD in Parasitology from University of Toronto in 1966.
-She did her higher doctorate (Sc.D) from States and D.Sc from University of Karachi in 1979.
+She did her higher doctorate (Sc.D) from the Unites States and D.Sc from University of Karachi in 1979.
 She was also a diploma holder of World Cultural Council, Germany.

 Career

 Bilqees began her career as a scientist by publishing scientific articles in Urdu language, She published more than 75 scientific articles in this language.
 She also published more than 500 research papers in the English language as well as multiple books.

 She initiated the Pakistan Journal of Parasitology in 1985, which publishes international research work in the field.
 This journal is published twice a year covering research papers, review articles and bibliographies on all aspects of parasitic groups.

 She was also a member of various academic societies such as Helminthological Society of Washington and Organization for Women in Science for the Developing World.
 She also served as 'Vice-President (South)' in Zoological society of Pakistan.